"Me? Live in a Rainforest?"

 Conclusion

 After this activity you should have a different view of at least one other place on Earth.
-If you have found any of the information you discovered have caused you to be more concerned about doing something to help the situation, the Rainforest Action Network would be a good place to start.
-If you have decided that you want to write your congressman about something you discovered, go to Zip-To-It to find their Email address, web page, or mail address.
+If you have found any of the information you discovered have caused you to be more concerned about doing something to help the situation, If you have decided that you want to write your congressional representative about something you discovered, go to The U S House of Representatives to find their Email address, web page, or mail address.

 Written November 14, 1998